nerdyjohnny/ovidoc/docs/source/guidelines.rst

 Punishment Appeals
 ``````
-Punishment/Ban appeals can be submitted at http://discord.gg/Erg3fCV7zh in the #support channel.
+Punishment/Ban appeals can be submitted at http://discord.gg/Erg3fCV7zh in the #ban-appeal channel.

 If you are banned from the discord and wish to appeal your ban, open a issue at https://github.com/nerdyjohnny/ovicommunity/issues